JuliaComputing/Cobweb.jl/README.md

 # <div id="my_id"></div>
 ```

-There are scenarios where you might need to use hypenated attributes.
+There are scenarios where you might need to use hyphenated attributes.
 In such cases, you can add the attributes using `Pair{Symbol,String}` as keyword arguments:

 ```julia
 node = Cobweb.h.div